This ‘father of the internet’ still isn’t completely sold on 5G

 VC: I do have RFID tags on the wine bottles, so that I can do inventory by just walking through the wine cellar.

-Coming back to IoT [Internet of Things], in general, having a large address space is important.
+Coming back to IoT [internet of things], in general, having a large address space is important.
 IPv6 [Internet Protocol version 6, an in-progress upgrade to the addressing system Cerf helped design] is actually very important for a lot of those applications.

 FC: You’ve estimated a trillion connected devices by 2036.
 Is that still your forecast?